BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 Prof. Carol Tulloch

-TG: I think, like you said, it’s a breathtaking moment.
+TA: I think, like you said, it’s a breathtaking moment.
 What set the beauty standard that made her the muse in the pre-Raphaelite era?

-CT: It’s something that needs more and more research and study, because we know that, at the time, it was the pale white skin that was the beauty standard, but it’s something that needs further study, really.
+CT: It’s something that needs more and more research, because we know that, at the time, it was the pale white skin that was the beauty standard, but it’s something that needs further study, really.
 And again, I don’t know, it’s perhaps not very academic, but these three portraits just keep triggering references from the 20th century, but what does that mean?
-I think if somebody, a child, teenager [was] thinking, ‘What has the 19th century got for me?’
+I think if somebody, a child, a teenager [was] thinking, ‘What has the 19th century got for me?’
 And then they come across these drawings, they go, ‘Okay, I’m connected to the 19th century.
 This is something I might want to explore more, but it’s not…’.
 I’m sorry, I’m getting emotional.
 We belong as part of that history.

 CT: Exactly.
-It was an exhibition in a book called ‘Beyond Desire’.
-So, J. D. ‘Okhai Ojeikere, a quote by him in ‘Beyond Desire’, and he says that his photographs of Nigerian hairstyles in the exhibition ‘Beyond Desire’ shift the discussion of the relationship between Black hair and respect into the realm of validation.
-Within the context of self-respect and self-worth, Ojeikere’s precise documentation of Nigerian hairstyles over 30 years since 1968 are seen by the Nigerian as moments of truth, as he wants them to be memorable traces of them, of the individuals.
+In the essay ‘Let’s Get It On: Black Hair’ I refer to J. D. ‘Okhai Ojeikere, a quote by him in the exhibition ‘Beyond Desire’.
+He says that his photographs of Nigerian hairstyles ‘shifts the discussion of the relationship between Black hair and respect into the realm of validation.
+Within the context of self-respect and self-worth, Ojeikere’s precise documentation of Nigerian hairstyles over 30 years since 1968 are seen by the Nigerian as “moments of truth”, as he wants them to “be memorable traces of them, of the individuals.
 I have always wanted to record moments of beauty, moments of knowledge, photographs from a visual history in Africa.
+We are conscious of appropriating history which has been transmitted for a long time by oral tradition”.

-We are conscious of appropriating history which has been transmitted for a long time by oral tradition.
 Ojeikere says, ‘My work as a photographer contributes to the preservation and culture in Nigeria and in Africa in general’.
-It’s about moments of truth.
+It is indeed about moments of truth.
 If a younger generation comes across these images, then there’s that connection and they can see themselves in that past and not in the usual way of enslavement, but in a different context.

 It’s about moments of truth.
 If a younger generation comes across these images, then there’s that connection and they can see themselves in that past and not in the usual way of enslavement, but in a different context.